MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/simulated-cross-premises-virtual-network-in-azure.md

 > [!NOTE]
 > The following command sets use the latest version of Azure PowerShell.
 See [Get started with Azure PowerShell cmdlets](https://docs.microsoft.com/en-us/powershell/azureps-cmdlets-docs/).

-Sign in to your Azure account with the following command.
+Sign in to your Azure account with this command.

 ```
 Login-AzureRMAccount
 ```

 > [!TIP]
-> Click [here](https://gallery.technet.microsoft.com/PowerShell-commands-for-7844edd0) to get a text file that contains all of the PowerShell commands in this article.
+> Click [here](https://gallery.technet.microsoft.com/PowerShell-commands-for-7844edd0) to get a text file that has all of the PowerShell commands in this article.

-Get your subscription name using the following command.
+Get your subscription name using this command.

 ```
 Get-AzureRMSubscription | Sort Name | Select Name